 Morgan Mentoor: Mother Mourns 12-Year-Old SA Karate Champion With Emotional Memories and Tribute

-The sports community in South African has been left devastated after the death of karate champion Morgan Mentoor was confirmed on Saturday, 23 May, 2026.
+The sports community in South Africa has been left devastated after the death of karate champion Morgan Mentoor was confirmed on Saturday, 23 May 2026, in George.

-The 12-year-old reportedly took his own life after winning a silver medal and two golds in a just-concluded karate competition.
+The 12-year-old reportedly took his own life after winning a silver medal and two gold medals in a just-concluded karate competition.

-Reports have it that the young karate champion was not happy with his performance and as left deeply disappointed with his achievement, which led to his decision.
-He was found dead with his gold medal on his neck after participating in the tournament.
+Reports have it that the young karate champion was not happy with his performance and left deeply disappointed with his achievement, which led to his decision.
+He was found dead with his gold medal around his neck after participating in the tournament.

 Mentoor's mother shares Sunday memories with son